GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * What are the scenarios a system function is utilized in?
-* What are the external entity(s) the SOI interacts with in the respective context?
+* What are the External Entities the System interacts with in the respective context?
-* What are necessary inputs for operating the SOI expected to be provided by other external entity(s)?
+* What are necessary inputs for operating the SOI expected to be provided by other External Entity(s)?
-* What are necessary enabling system(s)?
+* What are necessary enabling systems?
-* How will the system be used or utilized to satisfy the user needs?
-* What service(s) are expected from external entity(s)?
+* What service(s) are expected from External Entity(s)?
 * What is the System Boundary definition?
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
-* What are the Capability(s) that are supported by the SOI?
+* What are the Capabilities that are supported by the System?
 * What is the lack / deficiency / gap in current Capability implementation that is addressed with the intended solution?
 * Who are the Stakeholder(s) involved in the intended solution?
 * What are the geographical and physical locations of the intended / proposed elements of the solution?